+Application No.: 5-15-1719

-Application No.: 5-15-1723 Applicant: Amen Wardy Agent: Marcelo Lische Location: 4505 Seashore Drive, Newport Beach (Orange County) (APN 424-442-04) Project Description: Demolition of an existing single family residence, and construction of a 3,297 square foot, three-story, 29 foot high, single-family residence with an attached 406 square foot two-car garage.
-In addition, the project includes an existing patio with pavers and an approximately 3-foot high perimeter wall and construction of a new 15 ft. deep by 30 ft. wide concrete patio with a 3 ft. high perimeter wall within City's oceanfront encroachment area.
-Staff Recommendation: Approval with conditions
+Applicant: Amen Wardy

+Agent: Marcelo Lische

+Location: 4507 Seashore Drive, Newport Beach (Orange County) (APN 424-442-03)

+Project Description: Demolition of a two-story single family residence and construction of an approximately 3,292 sq. ft., 29 ft. high three-story single-family residence with an attached 400 sq. ft. two-car garage, decks totaling approximately 598 sq. ft., and hardscape improvements on a beachfront lot.
+In addition, the project includes the demolition of an existing patio and a 3-foot high perimeter wall, and the construction of a new 15 ft. deep by 30 ft. wide concrete patio with a 3 ft. high perimeter wall within City's oceanfront encroachment area.